 - 1 tbsp curry powder

 - 1/2 cup unsalted butter

 - 1/2 tsp Better Than Bouillon Beef Base

 - 1 scotch bonnet peppers finely diced (or habenero)

-- 1 tablespoon Olive Oil or vegetable oil
+- 1 tbsp olive Oil or vegetable oil

-- 2 tbs soy sauce or more if needed
+- 2 tbsp soy sauce or more if needed

-- In a large bowl, add the flour, curry and salt and sugar and mix.
+- Preheat oven to 425 degrees Fahrenheit.
+In a large bowl, add the flour, curry and salt and sugar and mix.
 Using a pastry blender or fork, cut in the cold butter and shortening.
 Keep blending in the butter it resembles the size of small peas.
 Add the water and stir until flour turns into a ball.
 Form a ball of dough using your hands.
 The dough should be sticky but not too sticky.